tholonia/tholonic_trader/README.md

 - `calculate_indicators()`: Define the indicators used by your strategy.
 - `generate_signals()`: Implement the logic for generating buy and sell signals.
+- `calculate_macd_sentiment()`: Adjust the MACD sentiment analysis for improved trading decisions.

-## Utility Scriptsm etc.
+## Utility Scripts and Additional Files

-- krun.sh - wrapper to run the bot for only select pairs using default vals optimized for 1hr.
+- `krun.sh`: Wrapper to run the bot for only select pairs using default values optimized for 1hr charts.
-- krun2.sh - wrapper to run the bot for all pairs in one go.
+- `krun2.sh`: Wrapper to run the bot for all pairs in one go.
-- get_data.py - to get the data from kraken and save it in the data folder.
+- `get_data.py`: Script to fetch historical data from Kraken and save it in the data folder.
-- get_live_data.py - to get the data from kraken using the ccxt library.
+- `get_live_data.py`: Script to fetch real-time data from Kraken using the CCXT library.
-- krakenpairs.txt - list of all the pairs to run the bot for.
+- `krakenpairs.txt`: List of all the pairs to run the bot for.
-- testvars.sh - wrapper to test the differtt values for vars.
+- `testvars.sh`: Wrapper to test different values for variables.
+- `testvars_fast.py`: Python script for faster backtesting of multiple parameter combinations.

 ## Disclaimer